 6. Allow the dates to dry for about a day or so.
 You could keep them in bright sunlight and they would take about 4-5 hours to dry properly.

 7. In a flat pan, take all the whole spices – coriander seeds, cumin seeds, fennel seed, onion seeds, and mustard seeds and dry roast them on low flame till they get fragrant.
 Move them constantly.

 8. Let the spice cool down for a bit and then grind them into a fine powder.

-9. Now take a wok/kadhai and heat the mustard oil until it gets hot.
+9. Take a wok/kadhai and heat the mustard oil until it gets hot.
 Remove from heat.
 Break the jaggery into smaller pieces and add them to the oil while it’s still hot.

 10. Squeeze about ¾ cup of lemon juice and add it to the mustard oil after 5 minutes or so and mix well.

-11. Now mix the ground spices along with red chilli powder, turmeric powder, and salt.
+11. Mix the ground spices along with red chili powder, turmeric powder, and salt.

 12. Again place the wok on heat and add the dry pitted Date slices to it.

 13. Let this mix simmer for about 7-10 minutes.

 14. The pickle would get cooked by then and would be ready to eat.